-Eight Years Ago: Eric Church Makes Opry Debut
+Nine Years Ago: Eric Church Makes His Grand Ole Opry Debut

-“My grandmother has listened to the Opry her whole life, so as a young kid, I can remember listening to it,” he tells GAC.
+“My grandmother has listened to the Opry her whole life, so as a young kid, I can remember listening to it,” Church says.
 “By the time I became a teenager, you could see the Opry on television and go to the Opry.
 I was 14 years old when I went to the Opry for the first time.
 We visited Nashville and went to the Opry, so I knew the tradition of it.”

-The singer-songwriter said performing in the hallowed hall was significant for him for another reason besides the history of the venue.
+When Church returned to the Opry in 2014, the singer-songwriter said that performing in the hallowed hall was significant for him for another reason, aside from the history of the venue.

-“There was a time in my youth that I never thought I would ever be 36 years old,” he added.
+“There was a time in my youth that I never thought I would ever be 36 years old,” he said, before launching into “A Man Who Was Gonna Die Young.”
 “I thought I would punch the clock a long time ago with how I’ve lived.”

 “I’ve played a lot of gigs, but I’ve never felt this anywhere else,” he notes.
 “In that situation, it’s almost like everybody’s pulling for you.
 In most other situations, like awards shows, it’s more of a competitive thing.
 You want to do better than everybody else.
 But at the Opry, I could tell that everybody wanted me to do good.
 And I wanted them to do good.
 It’s the Opry — and it becomes family.”

 Where Does Eric Church Land on The Boot’s List of Country Music Risk-Takers?

 You Think You Know Eric Church?